PavelKisliak/BitSerializer/README.md

 ### Serialization date and time
 *(Feature is not available in the previously released version 0.50)*<br>
-The  ISO 8601 standard was chosen as the representation for the date, time and duration in the target archive.
-Some of other libraries prefer to use binary representation (which is definitely faster), but this option has been rejected as non-portable.
-In any case, you are free to make your own implementation if needed.
-For enable serialization of the `std::chrono` and `time_t` types as ISO strings,  just include these headers:
+The  ISO 8601 standard was chosen as the representation for the date, time and duration for text type of archives (JSON, XML, YAML, CSV).
+The MsgPack archive has its own compact time format.
+For enable serialization of the `std::chrono` and `time_t`,  just include these headers:
 ```cpp
 #include "bitserializer/types/std/chrono.h"
 #include "bitserializer/types/std/ctime.h"